cclib/cclib/doc/sphinx/data_notes.rst

 Developers:

 * The tests for these functions live in ``test/parser/testspecficparser.py``.
-* The character tables `here <http://symmetry.jacobs-university.de/>`_ may be useful in determining the correspondence between the labels used by the comp chem package and the commonly-used symbols.
+* `These <http://symmetry.jacobs-university.de/>`_ character tables may be useful in determining the correspondence between the labels used by the comp chem package and the commonly-used symbols.

 .. index::
     single: energy; mpenergies (attribute)